 Wilkinson is correct that language classes constitute "a religious study" in the Waldorf curriculum.
 Indeed, all classes at Waldorf are essentially religious.
 The religious content is often kept hidden from parents and others who might object, but it is pervasive and, for the students, unavoidable.

 "It is possible to introduce a religious element into every subject ...
 Anyone who has some knowledge of Waldorf teaching will know that this statement is true ...
-This fundamental religious current flows through all of education."
-Rudolf Steiner, THE CHILD'S CHANGING CONSCIOUSNESS AS THE BASIS OF PEDAGOGICAL PRACTICE, Foundations of Waldorf Education (Anthroposophic Press, 1996), p.
-94.]
+This fundamental religious current flows through all of education." — Rudolf Steiner, THE CHILD'S CHANGING CONSCIOUSNESS AS THE BASIS OF PEDAGOGICAL PRACTICE, Foundations of Waldorf Education (Anthroposophic Press, 1998), p.
+94.

 “You will surely believe me when I say that the structure of language has not been formed by human beings ...
 It is extremely important to learn how to feel something definite in the activity of the spirits [i.e., gods] of language." — Rudolf Steiner, PRACTICAL ADVICE TO TEACHERS, Foundations of Waldorf Education (Anthroposophic Press, 2000), p.
 59.

 "The larynx is the future organ of birth, the future organ of procreation.
 Now man brings forth the word by means of the larynx, but the larynx is the seed that will in future times develop to bring forth the whole human being...." — Rudolf Steiner, THE WORLD OF THE SENSES AND THE WORLD OF THE SPIRIT (Rudolf Steiner Publishing Co., 1947), lecture 2, GA 134.

 Waldorf students will rarely be told such doctrines.
 But they will spend their days in the atmosphere created by teachers who believe such things, and who will find clever ways to at least suggest them.
 To consider how religious meaning can be slipped into Waldorf classes covertly, see "Sneaking It In".